Spread the love

 1. Out of Africa (1985)

-Let´s start this list of the most romantic travel movies with a few iconic oldies.
-Out of Africa (1985) is based on the autobiographical novel and tells the story of the Danish author Karen Blixen, who moved to Africa to establish her new life there.
+Let’s begin this list of the most romantic travel movies with a few timeless classics.
+Out of Africa (1985), based on Karen Blixen’s autobiographical novel, tells the captivating story of a Danish author who moves to Kenya (then British East Africa) to start a new life.

 2. Roman Holiday (1953)